 The blackest of black skies cleared considerably for Howard the following morning, when Admiral Wilson, every inch the gentleman and the man, took upon his own shoulders complete responsibility for Howard’s fateful cable.
 In Wilson’s statement, issued at once to the press, he did not even make mention of the naval attache who had sent or at least signed the erroneous communication from Paris.
 To the latter he referred simply as ‘what appeared to be official and authoritative information’.
 The career of a lesser man might very well have been marred by this brave assumption of blame, but then a lesser man would probably not have done it. (p14.)
 A1.5

 Admiral Wilson read Fake Armistice “with much interest”.
-He found that some of its “facts” were not as he remembered them and, noting that his saved copy of the report he sent to the Navy Department the day after “the incident” had served as a “very good aid” to his memory, raised objections to most of Hornblow’s references to him.
+Some of its “facts” were not as he remembered them and, noting that his saved copy of the report he sent to the Navy Department the day after “the incident” had served as a “very good aid” to his memory, objected to most of Hornblow’s references to him.

 Wilson’s criticisms of Fake Armistice

-The Admiral began with Hornblow’s references to the armistice message and its arrival from Paris, explaining:
+The Admiral began with what Hornblow said about the armistice communication from Paris, explaining:

 [The message was] a routine one from my representative in Paris who kept me informed of all reports and rumors.
 I have never told anyone from whom the message came, other than saying it was from our office there.
 It is true that one of his functions was Naval Attache, but those duties were small in comparison with others, and to have the article read that the message was from the Naval Attache is off, though perhaps, technically correct.
 I feel you do the office of the Naval Attache an injustice in so expressing yourself.
 It was from my office in Paris.
 I hope you see this.
 I gave it the same credence as the one hundred and one other messages I had received from time to time, some proving correct and some incorrect.

-He then corrected Hornblow’s (second-hand) version of what occurred after Howard arrived at Navy Headquarters, which he described as being off a little:
+He then corrected Hornblow’s (second-hand) version of what occurred when Howard was at Navy Headquarters, which he described as being off a little:

 I had had the message for some time before Mr. Howard arrived, and it was lying on my desk when he came in.
 It is not exact to say, ‘They had been chatting for more than a few minutes when an orderly entered with a telegram for his Chief.
 Reading it, the Admiral gave vent to an explosive exclamation and, bounding enthusiastically from his chair, handed the message to Howard.’
 With mutual greetings between Mr. Howard and myself over, conversation lagged and, with a desire to make more, I asked him if this message was of any interest to him.

-Quoting from his 8 November 1918 report to Navy Secretary Daniels, the Admiral informed Hornblow he had told Daniels he allowed Howard to read the armistice message, that Howard then asked whether he might use it and that he gave him permission to do so.
-And referring to Hornblow’s sentence that Sellards went with Howard to help him with the censors, added:
+Quoting from his 8 November 1918 report to Navy Secretary Daniels, the Admiral informed Hornblow he had allowed Howard to read the armistice message after Howard had asked to do so.
+And, referring to Hornblow’s sentence that Sellards went with Howard to help with the censors, added:

 [The armistice bulletin] was good local news for Brest, but news to go abroad had to be confirmed.
 I would not have asked the censors [to pass Howard’s cablegram] as you mention on page 11.
 Howard thought he had something.
 He said nothing to me of his intentions.
 Lost out and then came next morning for help.
 I could give him none.
 Told him he had been foolish etc. Then he asked me for something to protect himself.
 I asked him what he wanted me to say, and requested him to write out what he wanted and, if it were correct, I would willingly sign it.